umarsamad/ejabberdSourceInstall/README.md

 Please note that Elixier was not included in the Script as part of the Dependency Install.
 However if installed the Elixier related D Functionality would also be made available.

-Notes:ejabberd-contrib Modules are not Compiled.
-For them Seperately Compile them using erlc and copy the beam files to /usr/local/ejabberd/ebin
+Notes: ejabberd-contrib Modules are not Compiled.
+For them Seperately Compile them using erlc and copy the beam files to /usr/local/ejabberd/ejabberd-module or what is your setting in ejabberdctl.cfg